Andrew Ross Sorkin

 Andrew Ross Sorkin (born February 19, 1977) is an American journalist and author.
 He is a financial columnist for The New York Times and a co-anchor of CNBC's Squawk Box.
 He is also the founder and editor of DealBook, a financial news service published by The New York Times.
 He wrote the bestselling book Too Big to Fail and co-produced a movie adaptation of the book for HBO Films.
 He is also a co-creator of the Showtime series Billions.

-In October 2025, Sorkin published 1929: Inside the Greatest Crash in Wall Street History—and How It Shattered a Nation, a new history of the Crash based on hundreds of documents, many unpublished.
+In October 2025, Sorkin published 1929: Inside the Greatest Crash in Wall Street History—and How It Shattered a Nation, a history of the Crash based on hundreds of documents, many previously unpublished.

 Early life and education

 Sorkin was born in New York City, the son of Joan Ross Sorkin, a playwright, and Laurence T. Sorkin, a partner at the law firm Cahill Gordon & Reindel.
 Sorkin graduated from Scarsdale High School in 1995 and earned a Bachelor of Science in communication from Cornell University in 1999 where he was a member of Sigma Pi fraternity, Mu Chapter.
 He is not related to writer Aaron Sorkin, who also grew up in Scarsdale.
 He is of Jewish descent.